izlbyzl/egm722_project_02/README.md

 # egm722_project
  Final project for EGM722.
 How-to Guide and GitHub Repository.
-# Mapping Lepidoptera Biodiversity Hotspots in Northern Ireland using Python and NBN Atlas Data
+# Mapping Lepidoptera Biodiversity Hotspots in Northern Ireland (2014 - 2024) using Python and NBN Atlas Data

 ## Description
 This project demonstrates how to map biodiversity hotspots for butterflies and moths in Northern Ireland using open data from the National Biodiversity Network (NBN) Atlas.
 The aim of the study is to visualise areas with high species richness and assess biodiversity patterns, helping inform conservation and land management efforts.
-The project uses Python to process, clean and analyse the butterfly occurrence data, and to create species richness maps.
+The project uses Python to process, clean and analyse lepidoptera occurrence data, and to create species richness maps.
 The maps will be overlain with protected areas for enhanced ecological insights.

 ## Contents
 - Setup and Installation